-LEGAL SEPARATIONS IN GEORGIA
+LEGAL SEPARATION IN GEORGIA

 Most states offer legal separation as an alternative to divorce.
 Technically, in Georgia, there is no specific statute devoted to legal separation.
 However, there is something very similar to legal separation in Georgia, known as separate maintenance.